joandong2/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+=== with sessions, after user sends there data to the body, it'll create a session key that will be stored in web server memory, or database, while web tokens, it'll generate and sign a set of characters/token that will be sent back to the user through response body and stored as cookies in localstorage

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+=== its a password hashing functions, it converts passwords to a more secure combination of characters to protect them from bruts forces/being compromised

 3. How are unit tests different from integration and end-to-end testing.

+=== unit testing is checking of codes piece by piece, per functions. while integration tests how those pieces/functions works as a whole. and end-to-end, testing the system as a whole.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+=== TDD will serve as our baseline on how our application is running from ground up. it will track down erroneous scripts as we build our codes, and we can detect those through testing each functions.
+It'll help us provide a better output, and an assurance of a working system at the end of the development.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.